What is Value Added Tax (VAT)?

 Who should register for VAT?

-If you have supplied or expect to supply taxable goods worth Kshs.
-5,000,000 and above within 12 months; you need to register for VAT.
+Any person, individual, company or partnership that has supplied or expect to supply taxable goods worth Kshs.
+5,000,000 and above within 12 months; you MUST register for VAT.

 Registration is done online via iTax.